shanev/Kotoyo/README.md

 # Kotoyo

-Kotoyo is a fast, parallel image downloader for the Bing search engine, built on Microsoft's Cognitive Services API.
-It's useful for getting training data for machine learning tasks that use convoluted neural networks.
+Kotoyo is a Swift command line tool for downloading images from Bing Image Search.
+It's useful for getting training data for machine learning tasks like convoluted neural networks.

 ## Usage